Quasi-isometry between two almost contact metric manifolds: Quasi-isometry between two Sasakian manifolds

 \end{thm}

-\section{\textbf{Quasi-isometry between two Sasakian manifolds}}
+\section{Quasi-isometry between two Sasakian manifolds}

 Some basic introductory details about the Sasakian manifold is given in the preliminary section.
-Now we recall an important theorem to establish the rest of the results. \begin{thm} \cite{Bla} A $N(k)-$contact metric manifold is Sasakian if and only if $k=1$. \end{thm} Using this theorem we can imply the following result from the previous results for $N(k)-$contact metric manifold. \begin{thm} Let $M_1(\phi_1,\xi_1,\eta_1,g_1)$ and $M_2(\phi_2,\xi_2,\eta_2,g_2)$ be two quasi-isomet-rically embedded Sasakian manifolds of same dimension $(2n+1)$, $(n\geq1)$ with the given map $f_*:\chi(M_1)\longrightarrow\chi(M_2)$ between $M_1$ and $M_2$ and the constants $A\geq1, B\geq0$.
-Then the following inequalities hold for the Riemannian metric $g_2$ of the manifold $M_2$ in the respective following cases:\\ 1) If $M_1$ is conformally flat manifold or conformally flat Einstein manifold or concircularly flat manifold or projectively flat manifold, then,
+Now we recall an important theorem to establish the rest of the results. \begin{thm} \cite{Bla} A $N(k)-$contact metric manifold is Sasakian if and only if $k=1$. \end{thm} Using this theorem we can imply the following result from the previous results for $N(k)-$contact metric manifold. \begin{thm} Let $M_1(\phi_1,\xi_1,\eta_1,g_1)$ and $M_2(\phi_2,\xi_2,\eta_2,g_2)$ be two Sasakian manifolds with dimension of $M_1=2n+1$ $(n\geq1)$.
+Let $f:M_1\to M_2$ be a quasi-isometry embedding between $M_1$ and $M_2$ with constants $A\geq1, B\geq0$.
+Then the following inequalities hold in the respective following cases: \begin{enumerate} \item If $M_1$ is conformally flat or conformally flat Einstein or concircularly flat or projectively flat manifold, then

-2) If $M_1$ is conharmonically flat Einstein manifold, then,
+\item If $M_1$ is conharmonically flat Einstein manifold, then